-On your first treatment day you will have a chat with one of the team of radiographers who will be treating you.
-They will:
+The day before your first treatment, you will receive a telephone call from one of the team of radiographers who will be treating you.
+This call will:

-- Check your details (see below).
+- Check your details (see overleaf).

-- Give you the first week of appointment times.

 - Discuss the treatment procedure.

 - Outline the potential side effects.

 - Inform you that a review radiographer will contact you during your course of treatment.

 - Answer any questions you may have.

-- Show you where to go, and where to wait for your appointments.
+- Confirm your treatment time and where to report and wait for your treatment.